What’s included in the 21-day Proof of Concept?

-Each customer you deploy to via Replicated will need a license for its installation.
+Each customer you deploy to via Replicated will need a license for an app installation.
 Each license is created in the Replicated vendor portal (or via our API) and distributed to each customer along with the installation instructions.
 The license identifies the customer and application during the installation and update processes.

 A trial license allows you to offer your application on a trial basis to prospective customers.
-These trial licenses have short expiration periods, as well as policies of what your application should do when the expiration date is reached.
+These trial licenses have short expiration periods, as well as policies for what your application should do when the expiration date is reached.

 Developer licenses are designed to be used internally by your development team for testing and integration.
 A developer may create multiple developer licenses to test against different release channels.

 Community licenses can be distributed with free or low-cost versions of your software.
 Customers get the core functionality of Replicated, but will only receive community support.